 Queensland Government role

-- engage with the market to identify and assess liquid fuel refining and/or storage infrastructure proposals
+- lead a structured, proposal led market engagement process to identify and assess liquid fuel refining and/or storage infrastructure proposals

 EDQ is leveraging its expertise and partnership-driven approach to help solve complex planning and development challenges associated with Queensland’s liquid fuel shortage.
 Examples include utilising its Exclusive Dealings policy to work directly with market participants (subject to specific criteria), as well as leveraging its proven experience in development feasibility, transaction structuring, infrastructure delivery and enabling development works.
 This is all done using robust internal governance – balancing the need for a responsive solution with the importance of decisive and impactful investment.